How to compose Distance Music

 Choosing the Primary Interval

 Composing Distance Music is a combination of geometric placement, harmonic taste, and choosing how the musicians will interact with the shifting ground patterns.
 Using Google Earth, measurements between all possible train horn placements and the prominent architectural features within the audience area are made with the goal of finding a single, least common denominator measurement between them all at a reasonable range of air temperature.
 This distance measurement is the “primary interval” and it is both an interval of distance as well as an interval of time.
-Next, the composer determines how much time sound will take to move from each horn to each PIP.
+Next, the composer determines how much time sounds will take to move from each horn to each Primary Interval Point (PIP).
 This is accomplished by estimating the temperature of the concert atmosphere and using a formula to calculate.

 Composing the Shifting Ground

-Creating points of metric coherence: PIPs
+Gamification: Creating points of metric coherence within Chaos

 Since timing is created by distance, placing a horn anywhere on a radius will provide the same timing result.
 In this example, a listener at the center point (PIP) will hear the sound coming from the horn after the same amount of time, regardless of the horn’s position on the circle.
 This is because every point on the circle is the same distance from its center.